 Salisbury Beach and Salisbury Beach State Reservation

 If you have been to the park or visited Salisbury, Massachusetts then you known that the place is all about the beach and the water.
 Salisbury Beach is one of the few places between Boston and Maine that provides public access to an expansive, sandy beach.
 A large portion of this state owned beach is bordered on its west side by private property that contains summer homes and rental properties.
-Only at the southern end of the beach - at Salisbury Beach State Reservation - is the state property more expansive.
+Only at the southern end of the beach - at Salisbury Beach State Reservation - does the state property wind along a large area of the coast.
 Here the state land boundary is largely defined by water: Black Rock Creek to the west, the Merrimack River to the south, and the Atlantic Ocean to the east.
 Some of the amenities the park provides include a campground, a few large parking lots for day-use beach visitors, and boat launching facilities.

 This website will provide you with the information you need to plan a visit to Salisbury Beach State Reservation and Salisbury Beach.
 Continue reading this page to obtain a general overview of what you can find in the park, use the navigation links on the left to find out more detailed information about the topics listed there, or jump around by clicking on the links that are found in the text below.